Kotrmi/Kotrmi/README.md

 ### Hi 👋

 I'm a Canadian Software engineer student.
-I really like OOP and software design.
+That really like OOP and software design.

-These days im working on learning more about OOP design and how to make a good application that is scaleable and that can be ported easily to other OS or platform.
+These days im working on learning more about OOP design and how to make a good application that is scalable and that can be ported easily to other OS or platform.